ros/meta-ros/kas/README.md

 If using [Balena Etcher](https://etcher.balena.io/), you may provide it with this file directly.

-If using dd or bmaptool, you must first decompress the bzip2 file.
+If using dd, you must first decompress the bzip2 file.

 If using bmaptool, you may follow the instructions here: https://docs.yoctoproject.org/dev/dev-manual/bmaptool.html